 Here are some of the common mistakes you can avoid:

 1. Preaching to The Wrong Audience

-Creating a social media strategy that targets your demographic, will help you focus on using platforms that are relevant to your existing and new customers.
-It will help you outline your goals, set up plans, posting calendars, and measurable objectives.
+Creating a social media strategy that targets your demographic will help you focus on using platforms that are relevant to your existing and new customers.
+It should help you outline your goals with editorial calendars and measurable results.